Skip to content

 • Root cause analysis — Causal graphs that connect failures to upstream triggers — trace a broken build back through file edits, command executions, and model decisions.

-• Alerts — Context-aware notifications via Slack, email, PagerDuty, or webhooks when Claude Code sessions hit errors, cost overruns, or performance regressions.
+• Alerts — Context-aware notifications via Slack, email, or webhooks when Claude Code sessions hit errors, cost overruns, or performance regressions.

 • Custom dashboards — Build your own views or start with auto-generated dashboards for session health, cost trends, and project-level usage.